 Each of the conditions mentioned above can be worsened or become critical by wearing medical compression sock.
 People who have peripheral artery disease, for instance, could worsen the delivery of oxygen in their arteries if the compression socks impair blood flow.
 More so, for people with sensory problems, like peripheral neuropathy, medical socks may impede circulation because they will not know if the socks are too tight.
 There are also some skin infections or conditions that wearing socks may worsen by simply covering or pressing on the affected area.

-In view of this, it is important to consult with your health care professional first before using compression socks, especially if you have a pre-existing medical condition.
+It is important to consult with your health care professional first before using compression socks, especially if you have a pre-existing medical condition.

-Snug or Tight Fit?: Medical socks, as the name implies, are medical products that should not be worn carelessly.
+Medical socks, as the name implies, are medical products that should not be worn carelessly.
 The one thing you must get right when you are buying your compression socks is the size.
 They must fit perfectly before you can enjoy the most benefit from them.
 You have to take your shoe size measurement, and the measurement of your calf circumference before choosing your medical grade compression socks.
 Most manufacturers provide a size chart with both calf and shoe size measurements to help you get the right size for your legs.

-Hence, it is best to make sure that your medical socks fit snugly.
+It is best to make sure that your medical socks fit snugly.
 This is the best way to enjoy the benefits of these socks.

 These tips can help you easily put on your medical socks and get the best result from them:

-- your medical socks every day;
+- Wear your medical socks every day.

 - If you find it hard to wear your socks all day, try wearing them for a couple of hours every day.
-Then increase the time you wear them everyday until you get very used to wearing them more often;
+Then increase the time you wear them everyday until you get very used to wearing them more often.

-- Put on your medical compression stockings first thing every morning;
+- Put on your medical compression stockings first thing every morning.

 - Watch your weight, as your weight gain or loss may affect your socks’ fit.

-- Read the washing instructions that come with your compression socks;
+- Read the washing instructions that come with your compression socks.

-- When you wear your socks, make sure there are no wrinkles on them;
+- When you wear your socks, make sure there are no wrinkles on them.

-- Do not cut your socks or alter them;
+- Do not cut your socks or alter them.

-- Do not fold or roll down your socks;
+- Do not fold or roll down your socks.

 - Take off your socks if you notice numbness, tingling, pain, or discoloration on your toes, feet, ankles, or legs.

-Where Can You Get Medical Socks From?
+Where Can You Get Medical Socks?

 What Factors Determine the Prices of Medical Compression Stockings?

-Compression socks are not made equal.
+All compression socks are not made equal.
 There are a wide variety of these socks with different price tags.
 The prices could range from $10 to over $100.
 Why is one pair cheap but the other expensive?
 What causes the variation in prices?

 Prices for compression socks vary based on a couple of factors, such as: